Mapbox Countries v1

 text

-with using a fill-opacity value to make it semi transparent or otherwise distinct style from non-disputed areas.
+as a separate style layer.
+Use a fill-opacity value to make it semi transparent or otherwise distinct style from non-disputed areas.

 worldview